 Article 7 – Team Captains

-Section 1: There are to be two Team Captains: Black Team Captain and Red Team Captain.
+Section 1: There is to be at least one Team Captain.
+More captains may be appointed if needed.

 Section 2: Team Captains are to be appointed by the Head Coach at the beginning of each competition season and serve one-year terms.

 Those who have held a Team Captain position in the past are eligible for re-appointment; there are no term limits.

-Section 3: Team Captains must be members of their respective teams. (i.e. a member of the Black Team cannot be appointed Red Team Captain.)

-Section 4: The duties of Team Captains shall be:
+Section 3: The duties of Team Captains shall be: